MovieSnek/movierecommendationapp/README.md

 ### Goals
-- Oauth logins
+- Oauth
+   - Google OAuth
+   - Sessions
+- Make the frontend functional
-- Allow users to add movie to thier favorites
+- Allow users to add movie to their favorites
+   -  Create a database to allow users to store their favorites
+- Add Test suites

+Stretch
 - User profiles
-- Test suites